Rotate the agent's authentication key

 Retire the old key

-previous_key_valid_until.
+The previous key automatically becomes invalid at the end of the grace window.
 To retire it sooner, open the agent in the console and set the grace window to zero.
 Subsequent requests with the previous key are rejected.

 What the cloud sees

-previous_agent_key_hash, and succeeds only whileprevious_key_valid_untilis in the future. - A lost key cannot be recovered.
+- A lost key cannot be recovered.
 Rotate to issue a replacement.